Haoli Rein - Registered MBACP (accred) - Individuals and Couples

 Training, qualifications & experience

-I'm an accredited Counsellor with BACP (British Association of Counsellors and Psychotherapists) and, as an independent practitioner, I'm registered with the BACP Register of Counsellors and Psychotherapists which is approved by the Professional Standards Authority for Health and Social Care.
+I'm an accredited Counsellor with BACP (British Association of Counsellors and Psychotherapists) and a UKRCP Registered Independent Counsellor/Psychotherapist.
+As an independent practitioner, I'm also registered with the BACP Register of Counsellors and Psychotherapists, which is approved by the Professional Standards Authority for Health and Social Care.

 I hold a CPCAB Level 5 Diploma in Psychotherapeutic Counselling, a BA (hons) degree in Psychology and a PGCE.
-That means I'm also a qualified teacher and, until recently, I was lead tutor on a Level 3 counsellor training course.
+That means I'm also a qualified teacher and, for some while, I was lead tutor on a Level 3 counsellor training course.

-I'm part of the committee of the Swindon Counsellors and Psychotherapists' Network (SCPN), a member of TAG (Trauma and Abuse Group) and, apart from my private work, I'm involved in the Voluntary Sector in Swindon as a Counsellor and Supervisor.
+I'm part of the Swindon Counsellors and Psychotherapists' Network (SCPN), was a member of TAG (Trauma and Abuse Group) whilst it was operational and, apart from my private work, I worked as a Counsellor in the Voluntary Sector for ten years.